mike-north/ember-octane-workshop/notes/08-tracked-properties.md

 - Changes to the selected user should no longer throw errors
 - The validation message should be kept in sync with the selected user

 Let's make our initial state a little bit more reasonable.
-Let's start with no user selected -- all we have to do for this is initialize `userId` to null
+Let's start with no user selected -- all we have to do for this is initialize `userId` to null.

 ```ts
 userId = null;